Course Outline

 Exercises

-Exercise 1 – Python script that runs system commands
+Exercise 1 – Python script executing system commands

 Script that: